cawasser/gl-playground/readme.md

 We are using [shadow-cljs](https://github.com/thheller/shadow-cljs)

-## Developing, testing and Debugging
+## Developing, Testing, and Debugging

 Clone the repo locally with: